The Chinese Parrot (film)

-The Chinese Parrot (1927) is a silent film, the second in the Charlie Chan series.
+The Chinese Parrot is a 1927 American silent mystery film, the second in the Charlie Chan series.
 It was directed by Paul Leni and starred Japanese actor Sōjin Kamiyama as Chan.
 The film is an adaptation of the 1926 Earl Derr Biggers novel The Chinese Parrot.
-It is considered a lost film.

-Another version of the story was filmed in 1934, entitled The Courage of Charlie Chan.
+Another version of the novel was filmed in 1934 and is entitled Charlie Chan's Courage.